A little bit about Peter J. Atwood

 I was an editor, but a publisher too.
 And in that role I was privileged to represent my company and my fellow literary publishers in the larger Canadian industry, serving on the boards of the Literary Press Group of Canada, the Association of Canadian Publishers, and Access Copyright, among others.

-I now live in Cairo, Egypt, where I work for Global Affairs Canada.
+I now live in Kyiv, Ukraine, where I write for a living.
 I am married to a diplomat, with two daughters, and my son and granddaughter live in Toronto.